-1st Discount Brokerage, Inc., ("1DB") is registered with the Securities and Exchange Commission as a broker-dealer, member of FINRA and Securities Investor Protection Corporation.
+1st Discount Brokerage, Inc., ("1DB") is registered with the Securities and Exchange Commission as a broker-dealer, and Investment Adviser, Member of FINRA and Securities Investor Protection Corporation.

 Brokerage and investment advisory services and fees differ and it is important for you to understand these differences.
 Free and simple tools are available to research firms and financial professionals at www.investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.